 See the recipe card for quantities.

-How to make this vegan plum cake
+How to make this vegan plum almond cake recipe

 It's easy to make this delicious plum cake; let me show you how!